x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/faq.md

 ## If the master hierarchy goes down, what's the user impact?

 If the master hierarchy public folder mailbox goes down, users can view but not write to public folders.
 To help prevent the hierarchy from going down, we recommend that you include your public folders in a database availability group (DAG).
-To learn about DAGs, see [Database Availability Groups](https://technet.microsoft.com/library/ab9b88ce-2f44-4334-96ad-a666b95888a0.aspx).
+To learn about DAGs, see [Database availability groups](../../high-availability/database-availability-groups/database-availability-groups.md).

 ## Can you change which public folder mailbox is the master hierarchy mailbox?